privacy-scaling-explorations/pse.dev/articles/zkevm-community-edition-part-3-logic-and-structure.md

 1. 256-bit operations vs prime field operations

     The EVM uses different sets of numbers and mathematical operations compared to SNARKs.
 SNARKs are cheap because they use addition and multiplication over a finite set of numbers called a prime field.
 In contrast, the EVM uses many arithmetic operations in 256-bit words.
-Emulating the EVM’s 256-bit operations with the prime field operations used by SNARKs is expensive and requires clever circuit design to be practical.
+Emulating the EVM's 256-bit operations with the prime field operations used by SNARKs is expensive and requires clever circuit design to be practical.

 2. Variable paths vs fixed paths